 - 1. Applied Mathematics: linear algebra and real analysis; - 2.
-Discrete Mathematics: linear algebra and algebra or combinatorics; - 3.
-Pure Mathematics: linear algebra and algebra or real analysis; - 4.
+Discrete Mathematics: abstract algebra and combinatorics; - 3.
+Pure Mathematics: linear algebra and abstract algebra or real analysis; - 4.
 Statistics: linear algebra and mathematical statistics

 The syllabus for each subject and a selection of past exams are archived in a google folder.
 Access is obtained by sending a request to the administrative aide.
-The qualifying examination is administered each fall during orientation week and spring semester in week 3 or 4.
+The qualifying examination is administered each fall during orientation week and spring semester in week 12.